 While a diamond painting organizer or storage box works great for arranging all your tiny gems before starting work, a diamond painting accessories organizer is a must-have for work in progress.

 This organizer has different slots to hold trays, accessories including pens and wax, and a few containers of diamonds too.
 It saves your time in meddling with containers and pouring drills on a tray or fidgeting with different trays to find the right tray.

 Have a look at our 4 slots, 6 slots and 12 slots of tray, and accessories organizer.

 Round diamond drills are forgiving in nature and don't require much effort, and the overall effect of the slightly off-placed diamond painting is negligible.
 On the other hand, square diamond drills need precision.
 A slightly misplaced diamond would show in the final result of the lustrous diamond art.
 Working with square diamonds requires a diamond straightener for a better result.
 It's a must-have in the list of diamond artists who prefer square drills.

 You can utilize tweezers to straighten the diamond resin one at a time or use a scraper tool.
-The scraper tool allows putting resins in a straight line much faster.
+The scraper tool allows putting diamonds in a straight line much faster.
 The advantage is you use them when the artwork is still in progress or even after finishing the whole project.

 8. Alternatives of Wax, Glue, or Extra Wax

 Although the diamond painting comes with a wax pad, oftentimes, it gets too hard to use depending on the climate.

 - Alternate Option: Expert diamond crafters like to use Blu Tack as an alternate option.
 A small ball of Blue Tack goes a long way and works better than a pink wax pad that comes with the kit.